What Does Margin Trading Mean in Terms of Cryptocurrency?

-With that said, because you are borrowing money, you owe the money back (and when applicable a fee) no matter what.
+With that said, because you are borrowing money, you owe the money back along with any applicable fees, no matter what.

-That means if you bet on cryptocurrency going up, and it goes down or stagnates, and you thus sit on your coin, you’ll rack up interest (in cases where interest is charged).
-That also means if it goes down, you’ll owe back what you borrowed (plus any fees) even though you lost money.
+That means if you bet on cryptocurrency going up, and it goes down or stagnates, and you have to sit on your coin, you’ll rack up interest in cases where interest is charged.
+That also means, if it goes down, you’ll owe what you borrowed plus any fees even though you lost money.

-If your balance falls below the “Maintenance Margin Requirement (MMR)” due to the price going the opposite way that you bet on, the exchange will either start liquidating your assets to get its money back, or may simple request the funds from you, and this is called a “margin call.”
-TIP: This can be offset by contributing more funds to the order book you have the margin in (ex.
+Specifically, if your balance falls below the “Maintenance Margin Requirement (MMR)” due to the price going the opposite way that you bet on, the exchange will either start liquidating your assets to get its money back or will simply request the funds from you.
+This is called a “margin call.”
+TIP: A margin call can be offset by contributing more funds to the order book you have the margin in (ex.
 BTC/USD).
-When you deposit more funds, you increase increase your margin ratio and improve your call price.
+When you deposit more funds, you increase your margin ratio and improve your call price.

-In other words, technical jargon aside, the concept here is: margin trading allows you to make bigger bets than you otherwise would, but at the cost of extra fees and extra risks.
+In other words, technical jargon aside, the concept here is: margin trading allows you to make bigger bets than you otherwise would at the cost of extra fees and extra risks.
 When you take a bet, you can use the lender’s money, but if the bet goes the wrong way, the funds come out of your pocket.
 You take all the risk.

-That is the absolute gist of margin trading, with that you know just enough to be dangerous.
+That is the gist of margin trading; with that information, you know just enough to be dangerous.

 TIP: How much you can leverage differs by exchange and product type (for example on an exchange BTC/LTC might be 5x, but BTC/USD 2x).
 Other specifics will differ by exchange too, so always read the documentation before you initiate margin buying.

-Of course, if you are less conservative than us and want to margin trade anyway, your next step should be reading all the documentation on margin trading for a given exchange before getting started.
-Understanding how to open and close margin positions, and making sure you understand margin ratios and calls, and brushing up on some margin trading strategy, is the next step.
+Of course, if you are less conservative than we are and want to trade on margin anyway, your next step should be reading all the documentation on margin trading for a given exchange before getting started.
+Understanding how to open and close margin positions, and making sure you understand margin ratios and calls, as well as brushing up on some margin trading strategy, is part of the next step.
 We’ll assume you are already well versed in technical indicators.

 Don’t Margin Trade Crypto.

 TIP: Margin trades have time limits.
-If you can’t execute your trade in time, the leveraged portion of your trade my be automatically settled.
+If you can’t execute your trade-in time, the leveraged portion of your trade may be automatically settled.